rynocav226/wedding-website/frontend/README.md

 PRODUCTION

-hide Song Request menu item from NavigationBar and remove from siteNavigation hide Sara's travel blog after production build, copy _redirects into the root of the build folder
+hide Song Request menu item from NavigationBar (x2) and remove from siteNavigation (including import) hide Sara's travel blog after production build, copy _redirects into the root of the build folder